nikolicsmilan/Full-Stack-Callendar/README.md

 This App made by MERN stack.
 Tried and working.

-My reason that i made this app:
-To order a company.
-(They using it now)
 Summarizes and presents my developer knowledge.
 It performs the basic functions you would expect from a modern web application.
-I tried implemeneting MVC structure.
 The outstanding third party packages that help implementing it: dayjs

 Frontend keyword: